eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford Sells 9,000 Shares

-eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford sold 9,000 shares of the company’s stock in a transaction on Thursday, December 23rd.
-The shares were sold at an average price of $36.01, for a total value of $324,090.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford sold 9,000 shares of the business’s stock in a transaction dated Wednesday, December 29th.
+The shares were sold at an average price of $33.55, for a total value of $301,950.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.

 Glenn Darrel Sanford also recently made the following trade(s):